nicobeltran/LoL-champion-viewer/README.md

 # Current Stage
 Application is still in its initial stages.
 At the moment, it has very barebones styling and provides very minimal champion information.

+# Known issues
+- Some ability text is formatted incorrectly due to missing data in Riot's Data Dragon service.

 # To run
 1. Clone repository.
 2. Change current directory to the cloned repository.